 The species richness of hydroid communities decreases with increasing pollution but hydroid species adapted to a wide variation in environmental factors and with cosmopolitan distributions tend to be more tolerant of polluted waters (Boero, 1984; Gili & Hughes, 1995).
-Stebbing (1981) reported that Cu, Cd, and tributyl tin fluoride affected growth regulators in Laomedea (as Campanularia) flexuosa resulting in increased growth.
+Stebbing (1981a) reported that Cu, Cd, and tributyl tin fluoride affected growth regulators in Laomedea (as Campanularia) flexuosa resulting in increased growth.
 Stebbing (1981a) cited reports of growth stimulation in Obelia geniculata caused by methyl cholanthrene and dibenzanthrene.
 Bryan & Gibbs (1991) reported that virtually no hydroids were present on hard bottom communities in TBT contaminated sites and suggested that some hydroids were intolerant of TBT levels between 100 and 500 ng/l.
-No information concerning the resistance of the characteristic hydroids was found.
-However, the above evidence suggests that several species of hydroid exhibit sublethal effects due to synthetic chemical contamination and lethal effects due to TBT contamination.
+No information concerning the intolerance of the hydroid exhibit sublethal effects due to synthetic chemical contamination and lethal effects due to TBT contamination.

-Radionuclide contamination

-No evidence (NEv)

-No evidence (NEv)

-'No evidence'

-Introduction of other substances

-This pressure is Not assessed.

-De-oxygenation

-Q: Low A: NR C: NR

-Q: Medium A: Medium C: Medium Q: Low A: Low C: Low
+Radionuclide contamination No evidence (NEv) No evidence (NEv) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR q: NR A: NR C: NR ' No evidence' was for und.
+Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not assessed .
+De-oxygenation Low Medium Medium Q: Low A: NR C: NR Q: Medium A: Medium C: Medium Q: Low A: Low C: Low